-Figure 4.15 Three-rigid-bars structure supported by a pin and slotted roller
+Figure 4.15 Structure made of three rigid bars supported by a pin and slotted roller.

-The inclined bar forms geometrically the hypotenuse of an isosceles right angle triangle hence it forms an angle of 45° with each of the horizontal and vertical directions.
-In addition, the reaction of the roller is normal to the plane of the slot which means that its line of action forms and angle of 15° with the vertical line.
+The inclined bar forms the hypotenuse of an isosceles right triangle, so it forms an angle of 45° with the horizontal and vertical directions.
+In addition, the reaction of the roller is normal to the plane of the slot, which means that its line of action forms an angle of 15° with the vertical line.

-Applying equations of equilibrium of a rigid body:
+Applying the equilibrium equations of a rigid body gives